zeditor01/cdc_examples/create_scale_sustain_cdc_systems.md

 It is the co-ordination of the multiple teams and technologies that are necessarily involved that makes it hard!***

 Once you have clocked the true nature of the project that you are about to embark upon, you can start to evaluate risk mitigation strategies.
-Aside from Project Management best practices (sponsor, funding, project manager, technical owner, project planning etc...) the following high-level strategies (some obvious, other less so) may form part of your risk mitigation aproach
+Aside from normal Project Management best practices (sponsor, funding, project manager, technical owner, project planning etc...) the following high-level strategies (some obvious, other less so) may form part of your risk mitigation aproach

 * Have a clear vision of the desired end-point (functional and non-functional requirements, service levels for ongoing devops control) and an honest assessment of the ongoing devops requirements